normen/homebridge-platform-maxcube/README.md

  - Setting the mode (AUTO/MANUAL)
  - Displaying the measured temperature
  - Displaying the set temperature
- - Displaying the battery warning
+ - Displaying the battery warning (also in Apples Home app)
+ - Displaying error warnings (only in certain apps)

 ## Example config
 ```